-When do women come to My Left Breast?
+At what point do women go to My Left Breast?

-Everyone is different, although most women are doers and part of their to-do list prior to surgery is a visit to My Left Breast.
+Everyone is different, although most women are doers and part of their to-do list prior to surgery is to pay a visit to My Left Breast.

 When can I be fitted for a breast form (prosthesis)?

-Usually after 4 - 6 weeks or when your swelling is down and healing is complete.
-If you are unsure, just pop into the shop and we will be able to help.
-Also, speak with your health care provider.
+Usually 4-6 weeks after surgery or when your swelling is down and healing is complete.
+If you’re unsure, just pop into the shop and we’ll be able to help.
+To be certain, consult with your healthcare provider.

-What is the government funding, where are the forms, what do I do?
+What is the government funding, where are the forms, and what do I do?

-The Ontario Ministry of Health, Breast Prosthesis Grant program covers $195 for a full prosthesis and $105 for a lumpectomy partial prosthesis.
-We have the Assistive Devices Program Breast Prosthesis Grant forms and will help you complete the application.
+The Ontario Ministry of Health’s Breast Prosthesis Grant program covers $195 for a full prosthesis and $105 for a lumpectomy partial prosthesis.
+We have Assistive Devices Program Breast Prosthesis Grant forms and will help you complete the application.